OpenCTI-Platform/opencti/docs/docs/usage/search.md

 !!! tip "Enterprise edition"

-    Full text search in files content is available under the "Filigran entreprise edition" license.
+    Full text search in files content is available under the "OpenCTI Enterprise Edition" license.

     [Please read the dedicated page to have all information](../administration/enterprise.md)